jenkinsci/gerrit-trigger-plugin/README.md

 Ubuntu 12.04 so we have no means of detecting or fixing any Windows issues, but there are some kind contributors who provides win fixes every now and then.

-To build it however some of the tests needs ssh-keygen to be available, so some kind of GNU-like system is needed.

 # Build